-How to open a CSV file.
+How to open a CSV file

-A comma-separated values (CSV) file is any file containing text that is separated with a comma, but can also be a file separated with any other character.
-A CSV file can be opened in any program, however, for most users, a CSV file is best viewed through a spreadsheet program such as Microsoft Excel, Open Office Calc or Google Docs.
+A CSV (comma-separated values) file is any file containing text that is separated with a comma, but can also be a file separated with any other character.
+A CSV file can be opened in any program, however, for most users, a CSV file is best viewed through a spreadsheet program, such as Microsoft Excel, OpenOffice Calc, or Google Docs.

-Alternatively, you can open Microsoft Excel and in the menu bar, select File, Open, and select the .CSV file.
+Alternatively, you can open Microsoft Excel and in the menu bar, select File, Open, and select the CSV file.
 If the file is not listed, make sure to change the file type to be opened to Text Files (*.prn, *.txt, *.csv).

-If Open Office has been installed on the computer, by default, CSV files should open automatically in Calc when the file is double-clicked.
-If you are getting an Open With prompt when opening the CSV file, choose Open Office Calc from the available programs to open the file.
+If OpenOffice is installed on the computer, by default, CSV files should open automatically in Calc when the file is double-clicked.
+If you are getting an Open With prompt when opening the CSV file, choose OpenOffice Calc from the available programs to open the file.

-Alternatively, you can open the Open Office Calc program and in the menu bar, select File, Open, and select the .CSV file.
+Alternatively, you can open the OpenOffice Calc program and in the menu bar, select File, Open, and select the CSV file.

 - Open Google Drive.
 If prompted, log into your Google account.